 Though fresh stone fruits won't be in season for months, using dried fruit allows you to enjoy this lightly peach-colored apricot smoothie year-round.
-Made by blending the apricots with yogurt and orange juice, this drink gets most of its inspiration from mango lassi.
-But the bit of orange flower water mixed in is a nod to the Middle Eastern apricot drink qamar al-din—it's powerful stuff, so half a teaspoon should be plenty.
+Made by blending apricots with yogurt and orange juice, this drink gets most of its inspiration from mango lassi.
+But the bit of orange flower water mixed in is a nod to the Middle Eastern apricot drink qamar al-din—the water is powerful stuff, so 1/2 teaspoon should be plenty.

 This mellow smoothie pairs the subtly sweet flavor of cantaloupe with bright lime juice, aromatic mint leaves, and plain yogurt.
-Cantaloupe can be hit-or-miss this time of year—if the fruit you've found isn't sweet enough, go ahead and add a little more honey.
+Cantaloupe can be hit or miss in the winter—if the fruit you've found isn't sweet enough, go ahead and add a little more honey.

 Reminiscent of peaches and cream, this smoothie is made with tangy kefir ice cubes, ripe fresh peaches, and fragrant basil.
 There's no need to peel the peaches before adding them, since your blender will make short work of the skin.
 Basil might seem like an unusual choice, but its distinct aroma lends valuable complexity to the drink.